kuzdogan/eBloc-voting/README.md

     ```
     ganache-cli -p 9545
     ````
-6. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
+6. Open a new terminal in the folder.
+Compile and migrate the smart contracts.
     ```javascript
-    compile
+    truffle compile
-    migrate
     ````
+    and then
+    ```
+    truffle migrate --network development
+    ```
 7. Before running copy the contract addres from test network console output and paste to src/pages/vote/Vote.jsx file line 120.
 Contract address is currently hard coded.

 8. Run the webpack server